 “Make sure your actions and policy reflect what’s in the best interest of students and staff, and your athletic department will be on the path to avoiding lawsuits and other harmful conflicts in the future,” the article continued.

 When facing legal issues in high school athletics, athletic administrators should understand potential problems and pitfalls in interscholastic sports.
-The leading educational programs, including masters in athletic administration online, emphasize the importance of risk management in athletics.
+The leading educational programs, including Ohio University’s Masters in Athletic Administration online, emphasize the importance of risk management in athletics.

 Negligence and Interscholastic Athletics